-In preparation for the One AI launch, I caught up with Taylor on our data science team and got an updated tour of how it all works.
+In preparation for the One AI launch, I caught up with Taylor from our data science team and got an updated tour of how it all works.
 I’m going to try to do that justice here.
 The best analogy I can think of is that this thing is like a steam engine for data science.
 It takes many tedious, manual steps and let’s the machine do the work instead.

 It's not wizardry.

 It's not a black box system where you have to point at the results, shrug, and say, “It’s magic.”
 This transparent approach is a difference in its own right, and I’ll cover that in a future installment.
 For now though, describing it as some form of data wizardry simply would not do it justice.
 I think it’s more exciting to see it as a giant, ambitious piece of industrial data machinery.

 Let me explain.
 You know the story of John Henry, right?
 John Henry is an African-American folk hero who, according to legend, challenged a steam-powered hammer in a race to drill holes to make a railroad tunnel.
 It’s a romantic, heart-breaking story.
 Literally.
 It ends with John Henry’s heart exploding from the effort of trying to keep pace.
 If you need a quick refresher, Bruce Springsteen can fill you in here.

 (Pause while you use this excuse to listen to an amazing Bruce Springsteen song at work.)

 Data science is quite a bit easier than swinging a 30 pound hammer all day, but I think the comparison is worthwhile.
 Quite simply, you will not be able to keep pace with One AI.
 Your heart won’t explode, but you’ll be buried under an exponentially growing number of possibilities to try out.